engpok/Click-Book/ClickBookHelp.md

 Yup, this is a common issue with ios.
 Phones don't automatically get & store the photo location info.
 But, the good news is that you can change this for photos from this point on: Go to iphone Settings > Privacy & Security > Location Services > Camera > Allow Location Access.
 That will allow ios to store the location with the photo.
 Then Click Stories will know where the photo was taken.

 **Can I copy a photo from the app to the Photos app?**
-Yup, this is a commonly used feature to share a photo to others.
-Within a chapter you'll see a button to "Copy to Photos".
-It's as simple as that.
-Well, hold on; not quite:
-- what if the photo already exists in the Photos app?
+Yup, this is commonly used to share photos with others.
+With each photo/video in a chapter you'll see a button to "Copy to Photos".
+What if the photo already exists in the Photos app?
 Then, a new copy of the photo will be created.
-- How do I know if the photo is already in the Photos app?
-Within a chapter, note that each photo has a two line description showing location and "Internal Photo" (the photo was taken from inside the app) or "Imported Photo".
-If it says "Imported Photo", then it's possible the photo is still in the Photos app... but if you're like me, once I import it into the app, I delete it from the Photos app... then I can't share the photo.
-So,  this is case where you'd want to "Copy to Photos" so you can share the photo with someone else.
-That "Imported Photo" desription only means that the photo WAS IMPORTED... it doesn't mean the photo is in the Photos app.
+Can I tell if the photo was imported from the Photos app?
+Yes: Within a chapter, note that each photo has a two line description showing location and "Internal Photo" (the photo was taken from inside the app) or "Imported Photo".
+If it says "Imported Photo", then it's possible the photo is still in the Photos app, unless it was deleted after importing into the app.

 **Why is the app asking for access to the microphone?**
 In order to record videos, ios requires the microphone to also be enabled (presumably to add audio with the video).
 If you don't enable the microphone the app won't take videos, but you can import videos from the Photos Library.